sc0h0/sc0h0.github.io/_posts/2024/2024-02-03-dan-murphy's-stealth-specials.md

 About two years ago, Dan Murphy's products stopped being displayed and tracked on Price Hipster due to unknown reasons.
 To this day, the products remain absent from the site.

-As I had become dependent on this feature to find wine at discounted prices, I set out to build my own data harvester and price tracker.
+As I had become dependent on this feature to find wine at discounted prices, I set out to build my own price tracker.
 This way, I could continue to complement my wife's expensive taste in <a href="https://toscanos.com.au/">Toscano's</a> cheese with equally fine wines, acquired at more affordable prices.

+### Unexpected Results
+The solution in my head sounded straight-forward: collect the wine price at regular intervals and flag when it drops below a percentage threshold.
+As with all projects that involve collecting data <a href="https://en.wikipedia.org/wiki/Web_scraping">"en masse"</a>,